 prefs.js), for both Firefox and Thunderbird.

-A preference is read from a file, and can call up to three methods:
+A preference is read from a file, and can call up to four methods:

 lockPref().
 All preferences files may call